 This is because a margin loan does not qualify as an instrument eligible to the benefit of the Financial Netting Regime within the meaning of the French financial collateral arrangement rules resulting from the transposition into French law of Directive (EU) 2002/47/EC of 6 June 2002 on financial collateral arrangements (at least not if only one of the parties is an eligible financial counterparty).
-As a result, as from the opening of an insolvency proceeding against a French corporate borrower, the pledge would be potentially subject to a stay of enforcement and, therefore, the lender may not be able to appropriate the collateral and apply it against debt owed to it under the margin loan without being potentially subject to a risk of stay.
+As a result, as from the opening of an insolvency proceeding against a French corporate borrower, the pledge would be potentially subject to a stay of enforcement and, therefore, the lender may not be able to appropriate the collateral and apply it against any debt owed to it under the margin loan without being potentially subject to a risk of stay.

-As a consequence, a margin loan with a French borrower will typically be structured as a derivative under an ISDA or FBF framework agreement, such that it would qualify as a category of financial instrument benefiting from the provisions of the financial collateral arrangement regime (which does not completely rule out the risk that a court may recharacterise the derivative as a loan so that the financial collateral arrangement would not benefit from the financial collateral arrangement regime).
+As a consequence, a margin loan with a French borrower will typically be structured as a form of derivative under an ISDA or FBF framework agreement, such that it would qualify as a category of financial instrument benefiting from the provisions of the financial collateral arrangement regime (which does not completely rule out the risk that a court may recharacterise the derivative as a loan so that the financial collateral arrangement would not benefit from the financial collateral arrangement regime.

-Alternatively, French corporate borrowers tend to use English-law documentation and custody the shares in the UK for the purpose of ensuring that the security structure under English law can benefit from the financial collateral arrangement regime as implemented in the UK.
+Alternatively, French corporate borrowers tend to use English-law documentation and custody the shares in the UK for the purpose of ensuring that the security structure under English law benefits from the financial collateral arrangement regime as implemented in the UK.
 However, this structure remains largely untested and, in the absence of case law, some commentators have argued that French shares credited to an account in the UK may still be deemed located in France for the purposes of French insolvency proceedings.
+Following the UK's departure from the European Union, the enforceability of this regime has come under further scrutiny.

-The main market for listed equity options in France is Euronext.
-The market undertaking is run by Euronext Paris SA.
-The Euronext French equity option market allows trading of both stock options and index futures and options (such as on the CAC 40 index, including a total return future on the CAC 40 Index to address the increased capital requirements when trading OTC transactions).
+The equity option market allows trading of both stock options and index futures and options (such as on the CAC 40 index).